 Hide-and-seek is a classic children’s game for a reason; it provides endless, spontaneous entertainment.
-Our twins can take turns hiding and finding each other and it requires little effort on my part.
+Our kids take turns hiding and finding each other and it requires little effort on my part.

 As a variation to the classic game, we will sometimes hide a stuffed animal that the kids can look for together.

 4. Send some cheer with a video message

 As a fun thing to do as a family, we’ll make a short video message with a smartphone or computer and send it to a loved one.
 The message might be for a special occasion, like a birthday, anniversary, etc. or it might be just to send some cheer.